olekawaii/flytty/README.md

 define different brightness versions of red-cyan and the greys used for fg/cursor/bg/dimfg/brightfg/etc. However, in a terminal setting you only need 9 colors to have a fully functional theme, as is the case in the tty.

+Having multiple grey colours is meaningless because there's no consensus on what the differences between them are.
+- Is white brighter than text?
+- Is bright black brighter than dim text?
+- Is black the same as the background?
+Who knows, but I do know how all the colors would look in the tty.

 The red-cyan colors in this format are also missing a bright/dark variant.
 This is for several reasons: